kazs0001/js_zero/documentation/documentation.md

         * animations: turning, strafing (left, right)
         * model plate boots
         * evalute if controls cant get rid of mouse input (just simple tombraider controls?)

+* **2021-01-01:**
+The movement issue is caused by the combination of simulated and intended velocity (aka CharacterController)

 # Game Composition